Participants Frequently Asked Questions:

 Arrive about 30 minutes to an hour before the start.
 There will be lots of adrenaline flowing and it is an exciting atmosphere!
 If you have not picked up for race packet, you will do at this time.
 Please be sure to place the timing chip in the laces of your shoe and to pin the race bib to the FRONT of your shirt/shorts.
 Go potty.
 Runners love to go potty before races.
 The lines for the potties may be long.

 Why does the bib number need to go on the front?

 It needs to be visible as you approach the finish line, so the finish line officials know you are officially registered in the race.
 It also is helpful to race officials on the course.
-HHR will run both the half marathon solo and half marathon relay at the same time on Saturday.
+HHR will run both the half marathon solo, hand cycle, and half marathon relay at the same time on Saturday.
 The color of the bib indicates which event you are in.
 Additionally your race bib will help identify you for race photos.

 Are there other items that are not permitted on the course?

-For your safety and that of others we do not permit the following items on the course: in addition to strollers, any wheeled conveyance to include inline skates, skateboards, bicycles, scooters.
+For your safety and that of others, we do not permit the following items on the course: in addition to strollers, any wheeled conveyance to include inline skates, skateboards, bicycles, scooters.
 We also prohibit the accompaniment of animals with you.
 We highly recommend NOT using an iPod or musical device.
 Even if you can still hear everything around you, folks around you are less likely to talk to you and cheer for you if you are wearing a musical device.
 You will also need to know what race officials are saying, along the course, and at the finish.